techscouter/semantic-xr/README.md

+**_Note: This repository has been archived with read-only mode in order for future work on it to happen at a standards organization.
+It is currently not in any way a standard or even a draft standard and is a proposal for further community discussion._**

 # Introduction
 This repository describes an accessibility-focused semantic 3D scene description format named Semantic-XR: a description of an XR experience as meaningful and well-defined data in order to make it more accessible.